 - 3/4 cup Pumpkin Puree (180ml)

 - 1/2 cup Sour Cream or Greek Yogurt (120ml)

 - Preheat oven to 400°F. Grease the muffin tin cups or line with paper muffin liners.
-If macerating the dried fruit, soak them in coffee liqueur for at least 20 minutes, pressing down the dried fruit occasionally to make sure the top ones get soaked, too.
+If macerating the dried fruit, soak them in coffee liqueur for about 20 minutes, pressing down the dried fruit occasionally to make sure the top ones get soaked, too.

 - Make the topping: In a bowl combine the flour, brown sugar, cinnamon, ginger, and salt.
 Pinch in the butter, or use a pastry cutter, until it looks like coarse crumbs.
 Mix in the chopped nuts, and then refrigerate topping until ready to top the muffins.

 - Make the batter: In a bowl, whisk or sift together the flour, baking powder, baking soda, cinnamon, clove, ginger, nutmeg, and salt.
 Set aside.

 - Beat the butter and brown sugar on medium-high until light and fluffy.
 Beat in the eggs.
 Stir in the vanilla extract, pumpkin puree, and sour cream or greek yogurt.
 Drain the dried fruit from the liqueur and stir them into the batter.

 - Stir in the flour mixture until just combined.
 Divide the batter between the prepared muffin tins (a large cookie scoop makes this task quick and easy).
 Sprinkle the topping over the batter.